History of Alaska Natives: Native Nations Past and Present; An Indigenous History of Alaska

 I am making my draft manuscript available in order that a wide range of people can see what I am doing, and make comments.

-Below you will see the Working Table of Contents as Chapter Narratives.
+Below you will see the First, the Working Table of Contents, then the

-If I have a draft for that chapter, you will be able to see a link to a pdf which you can download or read on-line.
+If I have a draft for that chapter, you will be able to see a link to a pdf at the bottom of the Chapter Narrative which you can download or read on-line.

 Alaska Native Histories: Native Nations Past and Present